 and all your walls of precious stones.

 All your children will be taught by the LORD,

 and great will be their peace.” — Isaiah 54:11–13

-In this third of the “Seven Comforts,” the seven readings leading up to the High Holy Days, we read a beautiful description of Israel’s future as told to us by the prophet Isaiah.
-The Haftorah begins with a call to Zion to make room because her children are coming home.
-Although the prophet described the great return of the nation of Israel, which should inspire joy and celebration, Zion refused to be comforted.
+In one of the Scriptures from the Torah traditionally read during the weeks leading up to the High Holy Days, we discover a beautiful description of Israel’s future as told to us by the prophet Isaiah.
+The chapter begins with a call to Zion to make room because her children are coming home.
+But although the prophet described the great return of the nation of Israel, which should inspire joy and celebration, Zion refused to be comforted.
 Isaiah noticed: “Afflicted city, lashed by storms and not comforted . . .”

 This is a great message of hope for any of us who have ever fought a battle and then had to fight it all over again.
 You thought you kicked that habit, you thought that relationship was healed, you thought you had seen the end of financial worries, but the cycle seems to repeat itself.
 How do we break out of that cycle and live in a new reality?

 The answer is faith and perseverance.